- The takeaway from this episode is … you will learn how to rise above the daily stressors.

 Only when you are present can you observe what’s really going on.
 You will see how people are all the same – stretched beyond their limits and ready to snap or lash out at anyone who gets in their way at the wrong time.
 They take everything personally.
 This is why the stress in your world is like a rubber band ready to snap.

-People want to improve but are buried in stress.
+People want to improve their lives but are buried in stress.

 Your goal, if you need to set one, should be to do everything you can to relieve the pressures in your life.
 Only then will you be able to see what is really happening.
 In order to resist getting drawn into the stress in your world, you must stop, calm down, and document what you are observing.
 This will free you from the stress just long enough to see beyond it.